Flutter-Faro/codelabs/markdown/chatgpt-1/chatgpt-1-codelab.md

 So you have created a new ```StatefulWidget```, now lets complete it, whats missing?

-Right, so we need to add a ListView to hold the message bubbles and a TextField.
+Right, we need to add a ListView to hold the message bubbles and a TextField.

 ```
 class _ChatViewState extends State<ChatView> {